The essential website metrics you should track on your WordPress website.

 Nowadays, thanks to the rapid growth of sharing economy, even a small niche marketplace can be a robust business opportunity if it uses a proper revenue model, and in this short tutorial, we’ll show you 4 best ways to monetize a service marketplace.

 Additionally, if you are only thinking about launching your marketplace of services with WordPress, you can check out our step-by-step tutorials:

-- How to create a freelance platform like Fiverr with WordPress
+- How to create a micro-jobs marketplace like Fiverr with WordPress

-- How to build an on-demand services marketplace like Thumbtack or TaskRabbit with WordPress
+- How to build a services marketplace like Thumbtack or TaskRabbit with WordPress

 Alright, let’s get started!

 Prerequisites to Monetizing a Service Marketplace

 Before moving to the revenue models available for service platforms, we’d like to mention some prerequisites that will allow you to successfully monetize a service marketplace.
 The most crucial ones include:

 - Traffic – your peer-to-peer marketplace should have decent traffic of potential customers, and it doesn’t matter whether it’s organic or paid traffic.
 The main thing is to constantly attract new website visitors that may be interested in the services your platform offers.